 Start your day by making your way to the South Kensington tube station.
 This stop is just steps away from the multiple museums we will be exploring at the beginning of our itinerary.
 The South Kensington station services the Circle (yellow) and District (green) Lines.
 It also lies along the Piccadilly (blue) Line; however, service for that line has been temporarily suspended due to construction.
 It should return to service this summer, though an exact date hasn’t been announced.

 Stop 2: Natural History Museum

 The Natural History Museum is the true first stop on this itinerary, and there’s no mistaking it.
 The building itself has an ornate high Victorian architectural facade.
-You may have thought it was a church if you didn’t know any better.
+You might have thought it was a church if you didn’t know any better.
 Inside, the Natural History Museum houses over 80 million items across five areas of the life sciences: botany, entomology, mineralogy, paleontology, and zoology.
-Free timed tickets are available, but they often sell out many days in advance.
+Free-timed tickets are available, but they often sell out many days in advance.
 Be sure to book ahead of time!

 (image via Russell Meller)

 Literally right next door to the Natural History Museum is the Victoria and Albert Museum (also known as the V&A).
 The V&A bills itself as the world’s leading museum of art, design, and performance.
 Here you can view decorative arts like ceramics, jewelry, costumes, and glasswork.
 There are also large collections of sculptures and Asian artworks.
 Entry is free.

 Back across the street and behind the Natural History Museum sits the Science Museum.
 This free-admission museum has many visual and hands-on exhibits that cover a range of topics across many science categories.
 From the industrial revolution to the information age, from the micro-level of medicine to the macro-level of space, everything is covered here.

 (image via Science Museum)